paciorek/tutorial-dask-future-test/R-future-gh.md

 ### 3.5.
 Blocking and non-blocking calls

-A 'blocking call' prevents the user from continuing to evaluate more expressions.
+A ‘blocking call’ prevents the user from continuing to evaluate more expressions.
 Often, futures are evaluated in an asynchronous way and therefore are non-blocking except for when the actual evaluated value of the expression is requested.